Saturn7569/Saturn7569/README.md

 - 👋 Hi, I’m @Saturn7569
-- 👀 I’m interested in programming games
+- 👀 I’m interested in programming games and stuff
-- 🌱 I’m currently learning python and rust
+- 🌱 I’m currently learning python and go
-- 💞️ I’m looking to collaborate on an indie game

 <!---
 Saturn7569/Saturn7569 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.